yuva-raja-reddy/auto-apply-dice-jobs/README.md

 ## Prerequisites
 - Python 3.x installed.
-- A supported web browser (e.g., Chrome, Brave) along with a compatible WebDriver.
+- A supported web browser (e.g., Chrome, Brave).
 - Git (optional) if you wish to clone the repository.

 ## Installation

 ### Clone the Repository
-Copy and remove the comment markers before running these commands:
+Copy and run these commands:

 ```bash
 git clone https://github.com/yuva-raja-reddy/auto-apply-dice-jobs.git